Resolving MySQL Deadlocks: Strategies and Best Practices

 3. Use SELECT FOR UPDATE Strategically

 When reading data that will immediately be modified later in the same transaction, use SELECT FOR UPDATE to acquire an exclusive lock immediately.
-This prevents a second transaction from modifying or locking the same row before your update occurs, reducing the chance of lock escalation.
+This prevents a second transaction from changing the same row between your read and write.
+It does not magically remove deadlocks; it makes locking explicit so you can control the order and timing.

 -- Acquire lock immediately on the specified row(s)